Flight attendant saves passenger from human trafficking

 A flight attendant saved a teenage girl from human trafficking after sensing something was wrong on a flight from Seattle to San Francisco.

-“I put my phone number on the note that I left for her, and I guess she memorized it, so a few weeks later, she called me,” Federick said, according to WTSP.
+“I put my phone number on the note that I left for her, and I guess she memorized it, so a few weeks later, she called me,” Frederick said, according to WTSP.

 Hundreds of flight attendants for multiple airlines receive training to spot the signs for human trafficking.
 Trainings advise aircraft personnel to watch for someone who may seem to be nervous or controlled, who is bruised or disheveled or who won’t answer questions, make eye contact or speak for him or herself.